 This fermented fish consommé gets its intense flavour from a rich bone broth and a liquor made from boiling fermented fish.
-The clear broth packs a flavour punch that is sure to create some photo-worthy facial expressions.
+Inspired by Vietnamese bun mam, the clear broth packs a flavour punch that is sure to create some photo-worthy facial expressions.

 All about bún mắm